 · Task Action routine or Parameter does not meet requirements

 Note: The primary use of Task Events is to communicate with external devices through the passing of information from E-Prime to that external device.
 Task Events may also be used to process a signal sent from an external device to E-Prime when associated with one or more Task Events.
 Communicating with external equipment is accomplished through devices and input masks, which are then controlled using Task Events.
-For further information, see See article 22860 (direct link coming soon), GENERAL: Available Devices in E-Prime , GENERAL: Devices , and GENERAL: Input Devices .
+For further information, see See article 22860 (direct link coming soon), E-STUDIO: Available Devices in E-Prime , E-STUDIO: Devices , and E-STUDIO: Input Devices .